imlixinyang/FlashWorld/README.md

 ## 🔥 News:

-The code and demo will be released soon (in few days).
+We are actively building an online demo.
 Please stay tuned!

-- [2025.10.15] Paper released.
+- [2025.10.16] Paper and local demo code released.

 ## Installation